French Foreign Legion: Russian "Foreign Legion"

 In 2010 the service conditions of the Armed Forces of the Russian Federation changed to allow foreigners.
 The actual term Russian "Foreign Legion" is a colloquial expression without any official recognition.
 Under the plan, foreigners without dual citizenship are able to sign up for five-year contracts and will be eligible for Russian citizenship after serving three years.
 Experts say the change opens the way for Commonwealth of Independent States citizens to get fast-track Russian citizenship, and counter the effects of Russia's demographic crisis on its army recruitment.

 Donetsk & Luhansk Peoples Republic "Novo-Russia Foreign Legion"

-After the 2014 Russian Annexation of Crimea and the succeeding war in the Donbass, the separatist states of Donetsk and Luhansk peoples republics had a manpower shortage in their army which resulted in a campaign to recruit foreigners who were ideologically aligned to Russia to come fight for them. this resulted in the formation of the Novo-Russia Foreign legion which was made as "the new French foreign legion" and resulted in "Hundreds flocking" to the Donbass to fight, prominent separatist figure and American, Russell Bentley or "Tex", stated that "We have Spaniards, we have guys from Colombia, India, Italy, France.
-I'm not the only American here either.
-There are also many Serbian fighters".
-Ukraine reported that in 2015 around 30,000 foreign fighters were fighting for the separatist with the main nationalities being Russian and Serbian, with westerners making up a minority of fighters. many of whom have faced prosecution upon returning to their home countries such as in February 2015 eight Spanish's nationals were arrested upon returning to Spain from the Donbass. after the 2022 Russian Invasion of Ukraine it is unclear if this unit still exists.
+During the war in Donbas, the separatist Donetsk People's Republic recruited foreigners who were ideologically aligned to Russia to come fight for them.
+This resulted in the formation of the Novo-Russia Foreign Legion, with hundreds of foreigners having reportedly joined its ranks.
+Ukraine reported that in 2015 around 30,000 foreign fighters were fighting for the separatists with the main nationalities being Russian and Serbian, with westerners making up a minority of fighters.